-Mount McKinley—also called Denali—is North America’s highest mountain, elevation 20,320 feet.
-Mount McKinley/Denali is located within Denali National Park & Preserve.
+Mount McKinley—called Denali by Alaskans—is North America’s highest mountain, elevation 20,320 feet.
+Mount McKinley/Denali is located within the Denali National Park & Preserve.

 The Parks Highway provides the most direct highway access to Denali National Park and Preserve (formerly Mount McKinley National Park) from either Anchorage or Fairbanks.
 On a clear day, Mount McKinley/Denali may be visible from as far away as Anchorage.
 But because the mountain generates its own weather conditions, even on a clear day it may be shrouded in clouds.
 Summer’s often overcast or rainy weather frequently obscures the mountain as well, giving visitors only about a 30 to 40 percent chance of seeing the famous peak.

 If not obscured by clouds, the mountain is visible from several viewpoints along the 92-mile Park Road that traverses Denali National Park between the main park entrance at Milepost A 237.4 Parks Highway and private land holdings in the Kantishna area to the west.
 There are also formal viewpoints along the Parks Highway: Denali Viewpoint South, Milepost A 134.8; Denali Viewpoint North, Milepost A 162.4, and Denali View North Campground at Milepost A 162.7.
 There is a Denali viewpoint on the Talkeetna Spur Road, 12.9 miles from Milepost A 98.7.